Robot Collapse: Supply Chain Backdoor Attacks Against VLM-based Robotic Manipulation: Methodology: TrojanRobot

-Since the EVLM $\Omega$ is embedded with backdoors through fine-tuning on manually collected backdoor data, its effectiveness is significantly constrained by the size and quality of the collected dataset, resulting in weak generalization capability in open-world physical scenarios.
-To this end, drawing inspiration from the superior generalization performance of existing \textit{large vision-language models} (LVLMs)~\cite{zhang2024vision,zhu2023minigpt,bai2023qwen}, we propose the novel concept of \textit{LVLM-as-a-backdoor}, leveraging this to design the prime scheme, which builds upon the foundation of our proposed vanilla TrojanRobot scheme.

-Specifically, we replace EVLM $\Omega$ in the vanilla scheme with a highly generalized LVLM $\Omega^+$ to achieve the prime attack, while preserving the \textit{intrinsic text extraction} and \textit{backdoor relationship embedding} in the vanilla design.
-Meanwhile, to realize an LVLM-as-a-backdoor pattern, we carefully design a \textit{backdoor system prompt} $\mathbf{P}_b$ via a text-described trigger $O_t$ to establish a backdoor control over $\Omega^+$.
-Due to that $\Omega^+$ exhibits a multivalued mapping between $O_t$ and the physical trigger object, which contradicts the backdoor objective, we propose to describe the trigger object $O_t$ in a more fine-grained way (\eg, \textit{CD} $\rightarrow$ \textit{yellow CD}) and then define $\mathbf{P}_b(O_t)$ as: \begin{prompt_blue}[Backdoor System Prompt $\mathbf{P}_b(O_t)$] You will receive a textual list and an image.
-Please check if the image contains the object $O_t$.
-If it does, perform a single-position permutation of the list elements and only output the list result without any other information (\eg, Input: "[`knife', `human', `cake']" Output: "[`cake', `knife', `human']").
-If not, keep the list unchanged and output it without any other information.
-Here are the textual list and image: \end{prompt_blue} where $O_t$ is a fine-grained descriptive trigger in the text modality.
-Therefore, we obtain the trigger-affected text $\mathcal{V}_t^+$ generated by $\Omega^+$ based on the following formulation:
+Drawing inspiration from the superior generalization performance of existing LVLMs~\cite{zhang2024vision,zhu2023minigpt,bai2023qwen}, we propose the concept of \textit{LVLM-as-a-backdoor}, design the prime scheme, which builds upon the foundation of our proposed vanilla \texttt{TrojanRobot} scheme.
+Specifically, we replace EVLM $\Omega$ in the vanilla scheme with a highly generalized LVLM $\Omega^+$ to achieve the prime attack, while preserving the intrinsic text extraction and backdoor relationship embedding in the vanilla design.
+Meanwhile, we design a backdoor system prompt $\mathbf{P}_{b_p}$ via a text-described trigger $O_t$ to establish a backdoor control over $\Omega^+$.
+Due to that $\Omega^+$ exhibits a multi-valued mapping between $O_t$ and physical trigger object, which contradicts the backdoor objective, we propose to describe the trigger object $O_t$ in a more fine-grained way (\eg, \textit{CD} $\rightarrow$ \textit{yellow CD}) and then define $\mathbf{P}_{b_p}(O_t)$, where $O_t$ is a fine-grained descriptive trigger in the text modality.
+Hence, the trigger-affected text $\mathcal{V}_t^+$ is generated by $\Omega^+$ as:

-where $\mathcal{V}_o$ is acquired by~\cref{eq:omega_list} and $\mathbf{I}$ is the image input.
-In addition to the enhanced generalization capabilities provided by the LVLM $\Omega^+$, we further expand the attack spectrum of prime attack, enabling more fine-grained control over attack types.
-In particular, we formally introduce three types of prime TrojanRobot attack, outlined as follows:

-\textbf{\circleone{1} Permutation Attack.} This type of attack permutes the order of $k$ objects ($k \ge 2$) in task instructions when trigger is activated.
-To achieve one-position permutation, this attack leverages the backdoor system prompt $\mathbf{P}_b$.
-For $k = 2$, it swaps the manipulation order of the two objects in the task instructions.
-Moreover, our proposed vanilla attack approach also adopts this permutation backdoor pattern.